All Episodes

 American people are not interested in what the political party's interests are.

-And when they don't see either political party uh echoing those concerns, uh, it's not good for either of them.
+The American people are concerned about the fate and the future of the country, and when they don't see either political party uh, echoing those concerns uh, it's not good for either of them.

-And now the Democrats appear with Governor Richardson to have taken the first move to placate the people.
+And now the Democrats appear, with governor Richardson, to have taken the first move to placate the people.

-The opinionjournal.com has written about the uh the move by uh Bill Richardson, the governor of New Mexico has got a piece called Run for the Border.
+John Fund, the opinionjournal.com has written about the move by Bill Richardson, the governor of New Mexico.

 Democrats try to outflank the GOP on immigration.